Bardibas and Jankapur - the plains of Nepal

 Nearby paddy fields were being prepared for planting and some were already planted with small seedlings.
 Everyone was working until late in the evening to get their fields planted.
 The floods that came two weeks later wiped out their fields and their food supplies for the coming year.

-This is the device that would signal a flood within two weeks' time.
-Hard to picture how high and fast the water rises - up to the top of the pole in the photo.
+This is the device that would signal a flood within two weeks Hard to picture how high and fast the water rises - up to the top of the pole in the photo.
 When the villagers receive a warning signal they start moving out of their homes and call others.

 The levee that people are standing on helps to keep the water from the houses beside the river.
 The water is so low that a man walks across the river water easily.